Manx shearwater Puffinus puffinus puffinus (Brünnich, 1764)

 Habitat

 Manx shearwater is a pelagic bird though it is common to see it from the coast.
-In Madeira archipelago, the breeding birds are present between February and July, their nesting season though by end of August and early September it is possible to observe Manx shearwaters on their migration southwards, where they spend the winter offshore.
+In Madeira archipelago, the breeding birds are present between mid-January and July (their nesting season); though by the end of August and in September it is possible to observe Manx shearwaters passing by Madeira coast during their migration southwards.
+They all spend the winter offshore, on the Southern Atlantic.

 Distinction from similar species

-The bird can be distinguished from Barolo’s Shearwater Puffinus baroli by its black face in the eye zone and its slightly larger size.
+Manx can be distinguished from Barolo’s Shearwaters Puffinus baroli by its mostly black face, specially around the eyes and its larger size.

 Manx Shearwater Puffinus puffinus puffinus